 This soothing and calming herb that helps to reduce spasms in the stomach.
 Peppermint has tannins that help to protect the stomach lining and relieve aches and pains that arise from indigestion, bloating, constipation and IBS.

 While these herbs help to assist your body in boosting your natural processes and gut health, ensuring a well balanced diet filled with vegetables, fruit, and fibre will help to fuel the microbes in your gut to operate at peak effectiveness.
-A great way to get more peppermint, if you want an alternative to tea, is with a tincture.

 **This list of common herbal supplements to support better digestion is for informational purposes only.
 Talk to your Doctor, Naturopath or Health Care Provider to discuss specific medical conditions or symptoms or if you are taking prescriptions.